 Disclosures should be validated and the HCP should avoid negative responses such as victim-blaming;

 In a study conducted by Ullman (Ullman, 1996), 10% of women cited not being blamed as the most helpful response they received from a formal support provider, including health-care providers [p.10] (Lanthier et al., 2018)

-The need for TIP to be service wide is also supported.

-..studies focused on the reactions of formal support providers often do not address the overall process of service seeking and utilization, including the possible need to disclose the nature of their problems to clerical personnel or having to repeatedly tell their stories to “get in the door” to services, and how that process can affect women (p.20)(Logan, 2005).

-A key informant interviewee (KII) [04] who had previously accessed SRHS after sexual violence, also supports this idea that the whole service needs to be aware of how to support people after trauma.
-She describes making an appointment for medical care after SV; ‘You have to phone the receptionist…they often go, ‘is it serious?’ and then at that point they will expect you to explain it, but yet they are not medially qualified so you don’t want to explain it (..)So if you've been violated in any way you see it as a bigger violation’.
+Another aspect of PCC is the need to positively embrace the differences in people’s backgrounds and create environments that promote inclusivity.
+The importance of paying attention to the diversity of people who experience SV is highlighted by key informant interviewee 03

+Anything that's out of the ‘norm’ [white male physically able mentally able].
+I think we don't hear those voices.
+We don't acknowledge those minority groups, those people, they haven't got as much power.
+And I think that gets reflected in not hearing what they've been subjected to

-With TIP, services are encouraged to move past cultural stereotypes and biases (e.g., based on race, ethnicity, sexual orientation, age){Substance Abuse and Mental Health Services Administration (Substance Abuse and Mental Health Services Administration (SAMHSA)), 2014 #11329}.
-Routine enquire can support this by normalising disclosure no matter what a person’s background and helps avoid stereotypic rape assumptions.
-Routine enquiry can create a safe environment for disclosure and give people confidence to speak out as disclosure is expected and invited.
-Routine enquiry, as an intervention, is addressed in many of the included articles ((C. Ahrens et al., 2010; C. E. Ahrens et al., 2007; Bacchus et al., 2018; Berry & Rutledge, 2016; Lanthier et al., 2018; Littleton et al., 2007; Meier et al., 2020; Wadsworth, 2019; Wendt, Marklund, Lidell, Hildingh, & Westerstahl, 2011) three of which were identified during the CLUSTER searches to provide more explanatory power to the this developing theory (Bacchus et al., 2010; Bacchus et al., 2018; Littleton et al., 2007)
+One strategy considered here in more detail is routine inquiry, where all who attend when safe to do so are asked if they have experienced SV and would like support.
+Routine inquiry can support TIP by normalizing disclosure no matter what a person’s background and helps avoid stereotypic rape assumptions.
+Routine inquiry, as a clinic procedure is addressed in the following articles [(C. Ahrens et al., 2010; C. E. Ahrens et al., 2007; Bacchus et al., 2018; Berry & Rutledge, 2016; Lanthier et al., 2018; Littleton et al., 2007; Meier et al., 2020; Wadsworth, 2019; Wendt, Marklund, Lidell, Hildingh, & Westerstahl, 2011) three of which were identified during the CLUSTER searches to provide more explanatory power to the this developing theory (Bacchus et al., 2010; Bacchus et al., 2018; Littleton et al., 2007).
 The following excerpts provide reasons to support this practice:

-In our study we found that women desired to be screened for sexual violence, but there was a lack of screening performed by HCP (p.561)(Berry & Rutledge, 2016) .
+In our study we found that women desired to be screened for sexual violence, but there was a lack of screening performed by healthcare professionals [p.561](Berry & Rutledge, 2016) .

-The women believed that it would be easier if health professionals initiated a dialogue about sexuality and sexual abuse, as they found it difficult to raise such issues themselves (p.4) [and] An important reason for not hesitating to ask is that women who have been exposed to sexual abuse more frequently reported that they wished to be asked than those who were not exposed (p.6) (Wendt et al., 2011).
+The women believed that it would be easier if health professionals initiated a dialogue about sexuality and sexual abuse, as they found it difficult to raise such issues themselves [p.4] (Wendt et al., 2011).

-Additional reasons for not disclosing sexual assault included that their physician did not ask (27%) (p.9)(Lanthier et al., 2018; Mazza, Dennerstein, & Ryan, 1996) .
+Additional reasons for not disclosing sexual assault included that their physician did not ask [27%] [p.9](Lanthier et al., 2018; Mazza, Dennerstein, & Ryan, 1996) .